kkats/GO-SHIP-Easy-Ocean/README.md

 these can be read by [Ocean Data View](https://odv.awi.de/) with`Import` → `WOCE Formats` → `WHP CTD (exchange format)` menu.
 They can also be read
 by [Java Ocean Atlas](http://joa.ucsd.edu/joa) with `File` → `Open` menu.

-### 1.3 All stations
-It is possible to include all stations in the original CTD file in the `reported` data set.
-When calling `reported_data.m`, use a special file name `'all'` in the first argument, instead of the list file (e.g. `P16/p16_1992.list`).
-Note that this output cannot be gridded because of possible duplication and branching of the station tracks.

 ## 2. Gridded data